 No access to NFL Sunday Ticket or Red Zone.
-I’m imagining they may add this in the future, but I assume it’s going to come at a cost.
-If access to either of those options is important to you, you’ll again be out of luck with DirecTV now.
+I’m imagining they may add this in the future, but it’s going to come at a cost.
+If access to either of those options is important to you, you’ll again be out of luck with AT&T TV.

 You won’t be able to access football on local channels.
 This could be another biggie for many people.
 Thanks to the local channels restrictions, it’s very likely you won’t be able to watch football and other sports on local channels.

 You’ll see this with other major players, so it’s not really specific to AT&T TV.